MonoGame/MonoGame/Documentation/2mgfx.md

 ### Output File
 The file to write for the output compiled MGFX file.
 This parameter is required.

+NOTE: The generated file is not an XNB file for use with the ContentManager.

 ### Debug Info
 If the `/Debug` flag is passed the resulting compiled MGFX file will contain extra debug information and the fewest possible optimizations.